Adding live chat to your support lineup can be a game changer. It’s a win-win for both customers and businesses.

 Other useful live chat features include canned responses, the ability to organize chats by tags, and easy transfer of chats between agents.
 And for those interested in chatbots, LiveChat also has a chatbot offering called ChatBot that's sold separately but integrates easily with LiveChat.

-5. HubSpot Service Hub – Best for teams using other HubSpot products
+5. HubSpot – Best live chat tool for sales and marketing teams

-6. Intercom – Best for sales and marketing teams
+6. Intercom – Best for chat-first customer support teams

-Pricing: Plans start at $39/seat per month.
+Free trial available.
+Plans start at $29/seat per month.
 Fin is not included with any plan; instead, it utilizes a usage-based model, with each resolution costing $0.99.

 7. LiveAgent – Best for multilingual support

-Pricing: Free plan available.
-Paid plans start at $9/agent per month.
+Free trial available.
+Paid plans start at $15/agent per month.

 If you're looking for a professional, all-in-one solution for live chat and customer messaging, then Userlike is the right choice.
 It’s a unified messaging solution that lets companies receive messages from different channels such as website chat, WhatsApp, Facebook Messenger, Telegram, and more in one central inbox.